-63 Report of the Fort Hood Independent Review Committee, 19-21.
+&lt;sup>63 Report of the Fort Hood Independent Review Committee, 19-21.

-Gender-based violence must be addressed within military formations before gender perspective can be institutionalized.
-The investigation into the death of Specialist Guillén exposed severe problems with the culture and environment at Fort Hood.
-The FHIRC uncovered evidence of an environment that tolerated sexual harassment and assault.
+FHIRC uncovered evidence of an environment that tolerated sexual harassment and assault.
 However, the incident at Fort Hood revealed the prevalence of gender-based violence throughout the force.
 The findings indicated that the risk of violent sex crimes at Fort Hood "were known or should have been known," and that the numbers reported from the investigation "were the highest, the most cases for sexual assault and harassment, and murders for our entire formation of the U.S. Army."
-Generated Guillén was just one of many victims at the installation, and her experience and, ultimately, her death, were symptomatic of a more significant, systemic problem.
+Guillén was just one of many victims at the installation, and her experience and, ultimately, her death, were symptomatic of a more significant, systemic problem.
 A considerable number of soldiers stationed at Fort Hood, male and female, reported a culture where incidents of sexual harassment, bullying, and worse, were tolerated.

 Gender-based violence, which encompasses both sexual harassment and assault, is widespread throughout the U.S. military and society at large.
-68 It affects "families, communities, economies, global public health, and development."
-69 Moreover, exercising power through the use of gender-based violence includes a wide range of activities to achieve its ends: "physical, psychological, sexual, economic, legal, political, social and other forms of control and abuse" are commonplace, and while it is most commonly directed towards women and girls, gender-based violence with men and boys as victims should not be overlooked.70
+It affects "families, communities, economies, global public health, and development."
+Moreover, exercising power through the use of gender-based violence includes a wide range of activities to achieve its ends: "physical, psychological, sexual, economic, legal, political, social and other forms of control and abuse" are commonplace, and while it is most commonly directed towards women and girls, gender-based violence with men and boys as victims should not be overlooked.

 As discussed earlier, approximately 17 percent of the military's active-duty population is female.
-71 The U.S. Department of Veterans Affairs reports that one in three female veterans experienced some form of sexual assault or harassment during their military service, with the victim being 28 percent more likely to leave or separate from service prematurely "citing sexual assault as a key factor."
+The U.S. Department of Veterans Affairs reports that one in three female veterans experienced some form of sexual assault or harassment during their military service, with the victim being 28 percent more likely to leave or separate from service prematurely "citing sexual assault as a key factor."
 There are concerns that the number of sexual harassment and assault incidents and incidents related to gender-based violence goes underreported during military service by many accounts.
 It is assumed these incidents go unreported because of individual concerns connected to fear of retaliation, adverse consequences on one's career, or social stigma and discrimination by peers and superiors.
-Furthermore, the effects of gender-
+Furthermore, the effects of genderbased violence follow victims well after the incident.
+Victims often suffer long-term effects associated with post-traumatic stress disorder, increased risks of suicide, and other mental health and social disorders.

-65 Melissa E. Dichter, Gala True, and Glenna Tinney, "A Call to End Gender-Based Violence in the Military," Military Times, 11 February 2021.
+&lt;sup>65 Melissa E. Dichter, Gala True, and Glenna Tinney, "A Call to End Gender-Based Violence in the Military," Military Times, 11 February 2021.

-66 Manny Fernandez, "A Year of Heartbreak and Bloodshed at Fort Hood," New York Times, 9 September 2020.
+&lt;sup>66 Manny Fernandez, "A Year of Heartbreak and Bloodshed at Fort Hood," New York Times, 9 September 2020.

-67 Fernandez, "A Year of Heartbreak and Bloodshed."
+&lt;sup>67 Fernandez, "A Year of Heartbreak and Bloodshed."

-68 Dichter, True, and Tinney, "A Call to End Gender-Based Violence in the Military."
+&lt;sup>68 Dichter, True, and Tinney, "A Call to End Gender-Based Violence in the Military."

-69 Beth Lape, "Gender-Based Violence" (briefing presentation, Operational GENAD Course [OGC], Department of Defense, 10 February 2021), slide 3.
+&lt;sup>6° Beth Lape, "Gender-Based Violence" (briefing presentation, Operational GENAD Course [OGC], Department of Defense, 10 February 2021), slide 3.
+It should be noted that sexual exploitation is also included in the definition of gender-based violence

-70 It should be noted that sexual exploitation is also included in the definition of gender-based violence and should not be excluded from the discussion as a source of power since it is often used to manipulate or coerce victims into compliance in return for sexual favors.
+&lt;sup>70 It should be noted that sexual exploitation is also included in the definition of gender-based violence and should not be excluded from the discussion as a source of power since it is often used to manipulate or coerce victims into compliance in return for sexual favors.
 Lape, "Gender-Based Violence," slide 16.

-71 Massey, "Concept Plan," slide 6.
+Massey, "Concept Plan," slide 6.

-72 Dichter, True, and Tinney, "A Call to End Gender-Based Violence in the Military."
+&lt;sup>72 Dichter, True, and Tinney, "A Call to End Gender-Based Violence in the Military."